-One of the best times of the year to visit Macao is during the Macao International Fireworks Display Contest.
+Of all the festivals in Macao, you will be impressed during the Macao International Fireworks Display Contest.
 The event is a spectacular multimedia pyrotechnic show over five weekends.
 The contest is an international event involving competitors from 10 countries, who will wow the crowds with fireworks synchronised to music and laser effects.
 And this year, an Australian team has a good chance of winning.

 Cardile International Fireworks Pty Ltd from Perth will compete against nine other teams from Austria, France, Japan, UK, Philippines, Germany, Italy, China and Portugal for the grand prize.